 £40 million of support is now available to support businesses affected by COVID-19 restrictions.
-You can apply for funding at any time online until 5 p.m. on 3 November 2020.
+You can apply for funding at any time online in the two weeks following 20th October 2020.

 £20 million of this support will be administered by local authorities.
 You can apply for these grants through your local authority website.

 A change has been made to Public Contracts Scotland (PCS) that now allows buyers to award different lots in the same procurement exercise at different times.
 This can now be done by publishing different contract award notices rather than the previous one notice for all lots.

 An example where this may happen is where one lot in a procurement exercise has not received any bids but the other lots have.
 In such a case the buyer can now proceed with awarding the lots which received bids.

 The name of the Cyber Security Assessment Service tool has been changed to the Cyber Security Procurement Support Tool.
 This is a name change only.